Official UK Government Partner

 PostcodePhone

-Relationship to the vulnerable adult?Click or tap here to enter text.
+Relationship to the child?Click or tap here to enter text.

 If provider, please add the provider’s nameClick or tap here to enter text.

-Does the abuser/suspect live with the vulnerable adult?
+Does the abuser/suspect live with the child?
 Click or tap here to enter text.

 Section 4.
 Details of person reporting this incident/concern